calcuis/bitcoin-rpc-server/README.md

 - macOS: Run `./Applications/Bitcoin-Qt.app/Contents/MacOS/Bitcoin-Qt` from the terminal.
 - Linux: Run `bitcoind` from the terminal.
 ### Use the RPC Interface
 Once the Bitcoin Core is running, you can use the RPC interface.
-You can use tools like curl, bitcoin-cli, or write scripts in your preferred programming language to interact with the Bitcoin RPC.
+You can use tools like `curl`, `bitcoin-cli`, or write scripts in your preferred programming language to interact with the Bitcoin RPC.
 ### Using curl
 Here is an example of how to use curl to make an RPC call:
 ```